-Planning for Early Stock Option Exercise can be overwhelming and challenging. if you are one of the many employees of early-stage startups and private companies receive equity compensation in the form of stock options and RSUs., this article will give you a starting point.
+Planning for Early Stock Option Exercise can be overwhelming and challenging. if you are one of the many employees of early-stage startups and private companies who receive equity compensation in the form of stock options and RSUs., this article will give you a starting point.

 Planning for Early Stock Option Exercise

-If you are one of these people, you probably want to understand how owning stock options will impact your long-term wealth.
+You probably want to understand how owning stock options will impact your long-term wealth.
 The exact specifics of your equity compensation will vary widely from one company to another.
-There is also a vast range of possible outcomes in terms of the value of your equity and the timing of your liquidity event.
+There is also a vast range of possible outcomes regarding the value of your equity and the timing of your liquidity event.
 Your tax implications depend on when and how you exercise your stock options and how long you hold your vested stocks.
 Furthermore, many employees will struggle with the high concentration of your net worth in a single company.
-Burdened with many questions and a few answers, tech workers often delay early stock option exercise until closer to an IPO or other liquidity event
+Burdened with many questions and a few answers, tech workers often delay early stock option exercise until closer to an IPO or other liquidity event.

 So, what do you do next?
 Here are some ideas that can help you navigate the complex world of equity compensation and early stock option exercise.